-Wunderkind is a member of the Internet Advertising Bureau and Network Advertising Initiative (“NAI”) and adheres to the 2018 NAI self-regulatory code, the Digital Advertising Alliance self-regulatory code and the IAB Europe OBA Framework.
+Wunderkind is a member of the Internet Advertising Bureau and Network Advertising Initiative (“NAI”) and adheres to the 2020 NAI self-regulatory code, and the Digital Advertising Alliance self-regulatory code.

 The Types of Information that We Collect and How We Use it